 Although we've covered Pu Shu in the past, it's difficult for just one song to show how great this Beijing singer and songwriter really is.
 In his 2004 album "Life like Summer Flowers", Pu Shu stepped away from his roots an independent singer/songwriter and into full blown commercial success.
 The most popular song in that album was Colorful Days, its success fueled by its selection for a Toyota advertisement directed by Zhang Yimou and starring Hong Kong's Daniel Wu.
 Upset Only Fool is, to our knowledge, not being used to advertise anything but coffee, honey and life.

-December 10, 2008
+said on December 10, 2008

 Good song from a great album.
 Pu Shu is getting better as he ages.
 I can live without subjecting myself to too much Zhang Yimou, but between Pu Shu and Daniel Wu, its clear Toyota's marketing department clearly has its eye on the ball.